searchdiscovery/client-jnj-ga4-dl-spec/events/patient/forms/custom_form_step_complete.md

 # Form Step Complete

-Fire when a user completes a form.
-This is to help capture when users are engaging with components and can be helped to understand drop-off based on features.
+Send when a user completes the form step (at button click)

 ## Javascript Code